top of page

 November 2022

-• 80% have vaccine requirements –– 8% now require bivalent booster
+• 80% had vaccine requirements –– 8% now require bivalent booster

 covid strategy banner.png